AU-BCE-EE/STM/README.md

 ```
 gfortran stm.f90 -o stm
 ```

+Information on the free GNU compiler is available online.
+It can be installed with `sudo apt install gfortran`.

 # Running STM
 For several detailed examples and some explanation, see the [STM-applications repo](https://github.com/sashahafner/STM-applications).